carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 4. Explicit association of *L* (left value) and *R*  (right value).
 We need to find out whether values met at the same time, and thus are *associated*.
 Or we need to put the rule: when we treat *L* < *R*.
-Now it is easy: just return result of numbers comparison:
+Now it is easy: we just return the result of numbers comparison:

 .. code-block:: c++